vmware/vic/doc/user_doc/vic_installation/verify_vch_deployment.md

 1. In the vSphere Web Client, go to **Hosts and Clusters** and select the cluster or host on which you deployed the virtual container host.

     You should see a vApp with the name that you set for the virtual container host.
-The vApp contains the vSphere Integrated Containers endpoint VM.
+The vApp contains the vSphere Integrated Containers Engine endpoint VM.

 1. In your Docker client, run the `docker info` command to confirm that you can connect to the virtual container host.<pre>docker -H <i>vch_address</i>:2376 --tls info</pre>

- You should see confirmation that the Storage Driver is ``` vSphere Integrated Containers Backend Engine```.
+ You should see confirmation that the Storage Driver is ``` vSphere Integrated Containers Engine Backend Engine```.
 1. Pull a Docker container image into the virtual container host, for example, the `BusyBox` container.<pre>$ docker -H <i>vch_address</i>:2376 -tls pull busybox:latest</pre>

 1. In the vSphere Web Client, go to **Storage**, select the datastore that you designated as the image store, click **Manage** > **Files**, and navigate to the **VIC** folder.